 Both artists represented the female head and facial proportions as an oval upside-down triangle with a small chin and wide cheek bones.
 Brancusi reduces the aesthetic proportions to the essentials, focusing on the oval triangular format not just in the front view but from almost every angle.

 This is not an Art History lesson.
 The simple message is that when you look at a face, look at the proportions in relation to one another.
-When I say this, I am mostly talking about the mid-face versus the lower face.
-Maxilla versus mandible or cheeks versus jaw.
-The forehead is not really part of this equation.
-It is not to say it is unimportant, but other than fat loss in the temporal fossa and hair styling there is not a great deal one can do about it, especially in the non-surgical sense.
+When I say this, I am mostly talking about the mid-face in relation to the lower face i.e. maxilla versus mandible or cheeks versus jaw.
+The forehead is not part of this analysis.
+It is not to say it is unimportant, but other than fat loss in the temporal fossa and the hair line, there is not a great deal that one can do about it.
 You either have a high forehead or you don’t.

 Is the mandible too strong or too weak?
-Does the mandible overpower the cheeks or leave the cheeks looking too prominent?
-Is the chin retrusive or prognathic?
+Does the mandible overpower the cheeks or leave the cheeks looking too prominent because it too small?
+Is the chin retrusive or too strong?
 Above all, fix the fixable (excluding craniofacial surgery).
 It is difficult to make a wide mouth (the Joker, Julia Roberts, Anne Hathaway) smaller (Kendall Jenner, Kate Moss) or make small eyes (Cara Delevingne) larger (Twiggy) any more than you can make a tall person shorter, long arms shorter, big feet or big hands smaller or vice versa.
 It is also unnecessary.
 Beautiful faces break all the aesthetic rules with large and small mouths, big and little eyes, strong and weak chins etc.

 However, altering the malar/mandibular relationship is relatively easy and can makes a dull face beautiful.
 It is the easy solution and Rule One for Dummies.
 It is also Rule Two and Three.

 Rule One: fix the mid-face/lower face disproportion.